TomaNikolov/generic-b2b-app/feedback.md

 - Platform directives can be simplified - don't inject `@Device` -> just use it form platfroms.

 - Is there a reason to use `data/observable-array`.
-It's better not ti use NS observable classes in Angular and rely only on Observable
+It's better not to use NS observable classes in Angular and rely only on Observable

+- Think of a way to cleanup the services data whe the user logs-out.

 - In list view templates - you can attach (tap) event directly in the template root view and then pass in the item directly.
 For example in `inbox-list.component.ts/html`: